isshy35/new-sample/README.md

-Kubernetes Deployment with ArgoCD and GitHub Actions This guide demonstrates how to deploy a sample application to Kubernetes using ArgoCD for continuous deployment and GitHub Actions for automated testing and synchronization.
+Kubernetes Deployment with ArgoCD and GitHub Actions.

+This guide demonstrates how to deploy a sample application to Kubernetes using ArgoCD for continuous deployment and GitHub Actions for automated testing and synchronization.

 Prerequisites

 Kubernetes Cluster: Minikube, Kind, or any Kubernetes cluster